Installing Squirro on Linux#

 Linux Setup#

 The installation of the base system is not covered on this page.
-A fully functional RHEL or CentOS installation is assumed to be set up.
+A fully functional Red Hat Enterprise Linux (RHEL) or Rocky Linux installation is assumed to be set up.
 The supported versions of these Linux distributions are documented on the System Requirements page.

 Networking#